BParesh89/scala-playground/README.md

       Pure function

          def func(a:Int) = {return a*a} // nothing extra -simply returns square of number

+   A simple way to test purity of function is if it is referentially transparent.

+   A function is referentially transparent if replacing it with its output value doesn't impact the result.

+   sqrt(4), sqrt(9) -- pure function

+   dollarToRs(40) -- impure function as dollar to rupees conversion rate changes with time.

 For more read here -> https://www.signifytechnology.com/blog/2018/05/scala-and-functional-programming-why-by-mohammad-noor-abu-khleif.